SØG

 4. Withholding normally maximum a day, one or more of a student’s private objects, among these mobile phones or similar communication devices.
 The institutions implementation of withholding objects is a prerequisite that the student delivers the object to the institution.
 The student is obliged to immediately deliver to the institution the object that the institution has decided to withhold.
 If the student does not fulfil this obligation, the institution can decide to implement a relevant sanction for this.
 This does not exempt the student from delivering the object.
 The institution can stipulate in the study rules and regulations that a withholding, of practical or pedagogical grounds, can be maintained over the time when the institutions offer ends.

-5. In the IB Diploma Programme Assessment procedures (2019), Annex 1: Conduct of IB examinations, section 4.0 Candidates authorized to take the examinations, the following is stated: “At the discretion of the school, candidates should be in good standing at the time of the examinations.”
+5. In the IB Diploma Programme Assessment procedures (2024) B1 General regulations: Diploma Programme Article 3 section 3.3, it is stated that candidates must be in good standing at the school at the time of the examinations.
 Consequently, a sanction for breaking the rules of conduct can result in exclusion from the IB Diploma exams.
 Furthermore, the following is stated: “Candidates who are registered for an examination session, but who are subsequently excluded from school, normally forfeit their right to be examined by the IB in the school at which they have registered.”

 6. Expulsion from the institution or part of the institution and transfer to another institution or part of an institution with regard to the student completing their education there.
 The transfer to another institution happens after a prior agreement between the delivering and the receiving institution.
 If a student has an acceptance for a transfer to a certain institution that the student wishes to move to, if the student has been expelled from their institution, the delivering institution makes the decision of the transfer to the institution.
 The institution can only make the decision about this sanction if the sanction has not been previously applied to the student.